sheakeogh/EE402_OOP_With_Embedded_Systems/README.md

-## EE402 Object Oriented Programming with Embedded Systems
+The answers for the 2019/2020 Exam for EE402 Object Oriented Programming with Embedded Systems

-A repository of code for the EE402 course.
-This repository contains code from Tutorials, Assignments, and Past Papers.